tomrevilla/pollifor/README.md

-Pollinator foraging adaptation the coexistence of competing plants
+Pollinator foraging adaptation and coexistence of competing plants
 ==================================================================

 This folder contains the code used for the figures and simulations.